leahgibson/leahgibson.github.io/src/research.md

 # Research

 My passion for the outdoors gratly drives my mathematical interesting, leading me to pursure reserach oportunities in mathematical modeling, atmospheric science, and environmental mathematics.
+My masters thesis research involves atmospheric chemistry and mathematical modeling.
+I am also working on a separate project applying machiene learning and causal infrence to data from the Global N2O Database to better predict N2O emissions in farmland.

 ### Publications